80-1 shot Rich Strike races to huge upset in Kentucky Derby

 Calumet Farm head Brad Kelley might be ruing that decision now.
 Calumet Farm has won a record eight Kentucky Derbies, but none since 1968, when Forward Pass was placed first via disqualification.

 Rich Strike earned $1.86 million for his first stakes victory.
-The colt lost to Zandon in the Blue Grass Stakes last month and was beaten by Epicenter in the Louisiana Derby in March.
+The colt lost to Zandon in his most recent start last month and was beaten by Epicenter in the John Battaglia Memorial in March.

 Simplification finished fourth and Mo Donegal was fifth.